See the man with the lonely eyes

-I pulled into district HQ’s parking lot after showing my ID badge to a heavily-armed nineteen year-old at the arsenal’s gate.
-I thanked the spirit of whomever decided to include an elevator in the redesign plans for this building.
-My desk was on the third floor and my knee still wasn’t happy.
+I pulled into district HQ’s parking lot after showing my ID badge to a heavily-armed nineteen-year-old at the arsenal’s gate.
+I thanked the spirit of whoever decided to include an elevator in the redesign plans for this building.
+But, my desk was on the third floor and walking made my knee unhappy, regardless.

-“Hey, Todd.”
-My boss Sanjay Patel may look like he just got here from the subcontinent, but the accent told everyone he was from Georgia.
+My boss Sanjay Patel may look like he just got here from the subcontinent.
+Still, the accent told everyone he was from Georgia.
 My attitude had improved since I got here from Vicksburg, and Sanjay was the main reason.

 “‘S’up?’
 What are you, sixteen?”

-“You’re only as old as you feel, boss,” I quipped as a I sat at my desk.
+“You’re only as old as you feel, boss,” I quipped as I sat at my desk.

-“At least sixty.”
 I felt like I needed to ice my knee.
-Too much time on the water puts a lot of stress on it -- especially since I haven’t been doing the exercises I learned at physical therapy years ago.
+Too much time on the water puts a lot of stress on it – especially since I haven’t been doing the exercises I learned at physical therapy years ago.

 “How do things look on the lock and powerhouse project?”